freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

 Configure SecureDrop Workstation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that your Primary SecureDrop Workstation is prepared, you can proceed with importing the correct *Journalist Interface* details and submission private key from your Tails-based *Secure Viewing Station* and *Journalist Workstation* USB drives.
+Now that your new Qubes-based *Admin-Workstation* is prepared, you can proceed with importing the correct *Journalist Interface* details and submission private key from your Tails-based *Secure Viewing Station* and *Journalist Workstation* USB drives.

 Import Submission Private Key
 -----------------------------